 We prove that the problem of finding options that minimize planning time is NP-Hard.

 I'm a big fan of basketball, lifting, baking, reading, games, snowboarding, and music (I play guitar/piano/violin and love listening to just about everything).
-I live in Edinburgh with my wife Elizabeth and our dog Barley.
+I live in Edinburgh, Scotland with my wife Elizabeth and our dog Barley.

-Always up for a chat -- shoot me an email if you'd like to discuss anything!
-If you would like to arrange a call, I have a recurring open slot in my calendar here.
+I am always up for a chat -- please reach out over email if you would like to discuss anything.
+If you want to arrange a call, I have a recurring open slot in my calendar here.

 If you have feedback of any kind, please feel free to fill out this anonymous feedback form.